Frequently Asked Questions

 What is a transfer?

-A transfer is a direct movement of assets, generally between two IRAs of the same type (i.e., Traditional IRA to Traditional IRA, Roth IRA to Roth IRA, etc.) from one financial institution to another in which the account owner does not take constructive receipt of the assets.
+A transfer is a direct movement of assets, generally between two individual retirement accounts (IRAs) of the same type (i.e., traditional IRA to traditional IRA, Roth IRA to Roth IRA, etc.) from one financial institution to another in which the account owner does not take constructive receipt of the assets.

 How is a transfer different from a rollover?